 Allergy Aware Vietnamese Beef Pho

-This recipe is free of peanuts, tree nuts, egg, milk, soy, shellfish, sesame, and wheat as written.
+This recipe is free of peanuts, tree nuts, egg, milk, soy, shellfish, sesame, fish, and wheat as written.
 Homemade Vietnamese Beef Pho is a very allergy friendly dish to make.
-There are so many top 9 allergen free ingredients in the recipe, you can omit and subsitute some ingredients as needed and it will still taste good.

-If allergic to fish, omit the fish sauce because it is made from anchovies.
+If allergic to fish, skip the fish sauce which is made with anchovies.
 You could substitute with mushroom sauce, a vegan version of oyster sauce, for some umami.
-I like fish sauce by Red Boat (affiliate).
+If not allergic to fish, I like fish sauce by Red Boat.

 Hoisin sauce is usually made with soy, wheat, and sesame and is also an optional ingredient.
-I like Koon Chun (possible seafood cc) and Lee Kum Kee brands.
-There are also gluten free hoisin sauce options, check What’s in Nut Free Wok’s Cupboard?
+I like Koon Chun (possible cross-contact with seafood, check with them) and Lee Kum Kee.
+There are also gluten-free hoisin sauce options, check What’s in Nut Free Wok’s Cupboard?
 Allergy Aware Ingredients.

 Vietnamese Beef Pho (Beef Rice Noodle Soup) Recipe